 What if I am undecided on a college major or unsure of a career path?

 When you arrive at your STAR seminar, an advisor will ask you which program of study you will pursue at OTC.
-If you are an undecided student, you should complete an online career assessment before scheduling your STAR seminar.
+If you are an undecided student, we suggest completing an online career assessment before scheduling your STAR seminar.